ISR effects on loop corrections of a top pair-production at the ILC: Introduction

 \section{Introduction}

-The standard theory of particle physics are established finally by a discovery of the Higgs boson\cite{Aad:2012tfa,Chatrchyan201230} in 2012.
-A current target of particle physics is searching for a more fundamental theory beyond the standard theory (BST).
-A keystone along this direction must be the Higgs boson and top quark.
-Since the top quark is the heaviest fermion with a mass at the electroweak symmetry-breaking scale, it is naturally expected to have a special role in the BST\@.
+The standard theory of particle physics has been finally established after the discovery of the Higgs boson\cite{Aad:2012tfa,Chatrchyan201230} in 2012.
+The next major challenge in particle physics is the search for a more fundamental theory beyond the standard model (BSM).
+In this regard, the role of the Higgs boson and the top quark is considered to be critical.
+Since the top quark is the heaviest fermion with a mass in the electroweak symmetry-breaking regime, it is naturally expected to have a special role in the BSM\@.

-The international linear collider\cite{Behnke:2013xla} (ILC), which is an electron-positron colliding experiment with centre of mass (CM) energies above 250 GeV, is proposed and intensively discussed as a future project of high-energy physics.
-One of main goals of ILC experiments is a precise measurement of top quark properties.
-Detailed Monte Carlo studies have shown that the ILC would be able to measure most of the standard model parameters to within sub-percent levels\cite{Baer:2013cma}.
-Because of the improvement of the experimental accuracy of the ILC, theoretical predictions are required be given with new level of precision.
-In particular, a radiative correction due to the electroweak interaction (including spin polarizations) is mandatory for such requirements.
-Before the discovery of the top quark, a full electroweak radiative correction was conducted for an $e^-e^+\rightarrow t\bar{t}$ process at a lower energy\cite{Fujimoto:1987hu}, and was then obtained independently for higher energies\cite{Fleischer:2002rn,Fleischer2003}.
-The same correction fo a $e^-e^+\rightarrow t\bar{t}\gamma$ process has also been reported\cite{Khiem2013}.
-Recently, full electroweak radiative corrections for the process $e^-e^+\rightarrow t \bar{t}\rightarrow b \bar{b} \mu^+\mu^-\nu_{\mu} \bar{\nu}_{\mu}$ using a narrow-width approximation for the top quarks including the spin-polarization effects are reported\cite{Quach:2017ijt} by authors including those of a present report.
-In this report, the precise estimation of the initial-state photon-radiations is discussed in detail
+The international linear collider\cite{Behnke:2013xla} (ILC), which is an electron-positron colliding experiment with a center of mass (CM) energies above 250 GeV, is proposed and intensively discussed as a future project of high-energy physics.
+One of the main goals of the ILC experiments is the precise measurement of the properties of the top quark.
+Detailed Monte Carlo studies have shown that the ILC can measure most of the standard model parameters to within sub-percent levels\cite{Baer:2013cma}.
+Theoretical predictions are required with a new level of precision because of the improvement in the experimental accuracy of the ILC.
+In particular, a radiative correction due to the electroweak interaction (including spin polarizations) is mandatory based on this requirement.
+Before the discovery of the top quark, a full electroweak radiative correction was performed for an $e^-e^+\rightarrow t\bar{t}$ process at a lower energy\cite{Fujimoto:1987hu,BEENAKKER199124}, and was then independently obtained for higher energies\cite{Fleischer:2002rn,Fleischer2003}.
+The same correction for a $e^-e^+\rightarrow t\bar{t}\gamma$ process has also been reported\cite{Khiem2013}.
+NLO QCD corrections for on-shell $t\bar{t}$ and $t\bar{t}H$ including decays are calculated in Ref.\cite{Nejad:2016bci}.
+A detailed study of the electroweak correction for top quark decay is also reported in Refs.\cite{Oliveira:2001vw,Oggero:2014yfa}.
+A possible search of the minimum SUSY particles based on loop corrections of the top-quark pair-production at the ILC is reported in \cite{doi:10.1093/ptep/ptx048}.